The Boys A-Minors League is for league age 7 & 8 year old boys.

 Make sure kids are ready to pitch.
 If the player can’t get the ball over the plate in practice do not have the child pitch in a game until he is ready.
 We want to keep the game moving so keep this mind.
 However, any child that wants to pitch and you feel is ready please let them try.

-A kid pitcher will pitch until either a hit, walk or strikeout is recorded.
-If the batter has not hit the ball by this point the coach takes over pitching and will throw five more pitches before an out is recorded if not hit by then.
-A kid pitcher cannot walk a batter, strikeouts will count.
-If a kid pitcher strikes out a batter, the batter will hit off the coach as described .
+The coach takes over pitching and the batter gets 3 strikes to put the ball in play.
+If the batter strikes out swinging, or put out on a play, the batter returns to the dugout and an out is recorded.
+If a kid pitcher strikes out a batter, the batter will hit off the coach as described.
 Baserunners can advance, though batter will go back to the dugout once the play is over.
 A batter cannot count as two outs during the same at bat.

 Maximum of one inning per child pitcher per game.